Branson Real Estate Home Seller Tips

 Items To Clean, Fix Or Inspect

 Once you've decided to sell, determine what needs to be repaired, cleaned, painted, or donated.
-Gerken & Associates show numerous homes a month and we can provide you suggestions that are comparable to our marketplace.
+Gerken and Associates show hundreds of homes a month and we can provide you suggestions that are comparable to our marketplace.
 Improvements should be consistent with your neighborhood and generally do not involve high capital investment.

 Small cosmetic improvements, including paint and landscaping, help show your home and hold the price.
 Below are easy things to fix that take little money or effort, but can help sell your home faster.